wdp-beta/developer-starter-kit-hello-data/setup.md

     If you already have access, log on before continuing.
     1. Sign up for [Data Science Experience](http://datascience.ibm.com/)

 2. Add Data Catalog

-    From Data Science Experience you can add additional applicaitons.
-Data Catalog is one of these
+    From Data Science Experience you can add additional applications.
+Data Catalog is one of these.
     1. Click the avatar icon in the upper-right corner ( it displays your initials by default )
     2. From the menu, select **Add Other Apps** and add **Data Catalog**.
 If this entry does not appear, you already have it deployed.